LordDemonos/opendkp-helper-firefox/README.md

 - Check the browser console for error messages
 - Review the Troubleshooting section above
 - Test individual features using the test buttons in settings
+- Issues, Pull Requests, and Suggestions are welcome!
 ---

 **Note**: This extension is specifically designed for opendkp.com.
 If the site updates its markup, some features may need adjustments.